loveencounterflow/intertext/README.md

 a very fine day for a cromulent solution           0    11   40
 ```

-We can stop at the third iteration (`idx == 2`) since that yields a line that fits into the desired length while
+We can stop at the third iteration (`idx == 2`) since that yields a line that fits into the desired length
-the next one exceeds our 14-character limit.
+while the next one exceeds our 14-character limit.
+Continuing with a `first_idx` of `3`, the candidates for

-The candidates for the second line are:
+the second line are:

 ```
 day                                                3     3     3